stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

-best be seen in the implementation of `Applicative`: The initial state, `s`, is used in the computation of the function value, which will also return an updated state, `s2`, which is then use in the computation of the function argument.
+best be seen in the implementation of `Applicative`: The initial state, `s`, is used in the computation of the function value, which will also return an updated state, `s2`, which is then used in the computation of the function argument.
 This will again return an updated state, `s3`, which is passed on to later stateful computations together with the result of applying `f` to `va`.